 Thus begins Science Fell in Love, So I Tried to Prove it (Rikei ga Koi ni Ochita no de Shoumei Shite Mita) a story in which a pair of Spocks attempt to answer the question What Is This Thing You Call "Love"? through the scientific method, all while dealing with the very feelings they are trying to prove they have for each other.

 The manga received a twelve episode adaptation from anime studio Zero-G that premiered on January 10th, 2020.
+In October 2020, a second season was announced.

 Science Fell in Love, So I Tried to Prove it provides examples of: